PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Empirical Evaluation for Datasets

-Two-stage linear regression (2-stage LR) performs well at lower polynomial degrees but loses its advantage at higher polynomial degrees.
+The two-stage linear regression (2-stage LR) performs well at lower polynomial degrees but loses its advantage at higher polynomial degrees.
 The two-stage random forest (2-stage RF) is robust at high polynomial degrees but requires a large amount of training data.
-With $5000$ data samples, random forest achieves the best performance in many cases.
-The two-stage method with automated hyperparameter tuning using the \autosklearn{} tool~\cite{feurer-neurips15a} (which will be discussed further in the next section, Section~\ref{subsec:auto}) is attractive: despite tuning for lower prediction error (not decision error), \autosklearn{} effectively reduces the regret so that it usually performs better than two-stage linear regression and random forest.
-However, with the increase of input and output dimension, \autosklearn{} fails to be competitive for the TSP (shown in Figure~\ref{fig:tsp}).
+With $5000$ data samples, the random forest achieves the best performance in many cases.
+The two-stage method with automated hyperparameter tuning using the \autosklearn{} tool~\cite{feurer-neurips15a} (discussed further in Section~\ref{subsec:auto}) is notable: despite tuning for lower prediction error (not decision error), \autosklearn{} effectively reduces the regret so that it usually performs better than two-stage linear regression and random forest.
+However, as the output dimensions increase (e.g. TSP in Figure~\ref{fig:tsp}), \autosklearn{} struggles to remain competitive.

-\spo{} and \pfyl{} show their advantage: they perform best, or at least relatively well, in all cases. \spo{} and \pfyl{} are comparable to linear regression under low polynomial degrees and depend less on the sample size than random forest.
-At high polynomial degrees, \spo{} and \pfyl{} outperform \autosklearn{}, which exposes the limitations of the two-stage approach.
-Compared to the \spo{}, the \pfyl{} method provides an additional benefit in that it does not necessitate the presence of true costs $\bm{c}$ within the training dataset.
+\spo{} and \pfyl{} show their advantage: they perform best, or at least relatively well, in all cases.
+These methods are comparable to linear regression at low polynomial degrees and depend less on the sample size than a random forest.
+At high polynomial degrees, \spo{} and \pfyl{} outperform \autosklearn{}, exposing the limitations of the two-stage approach.
+Furthermore, the \pfyl{} method offers the benefit of not requiring the presence of true coefficients $\bm{c}$ within the training dataset, setting it apart from \spo{}.